Amtrak Flag Stop: What You Need To Know

 Amtrak Flag Stop Wrap-up

-Flag stops are nothing to worry about; your trip will go smoothly if you know what is happening.
-Don’t pack more than you can handle getting on and off the train.
+Flag stops are not a cause for concern.
+Being prepared will help ensure that your trip goes as smoothly as possible.
+Avoid packing more than you can manage when getting on and off the train.
 While this article covers the basics, I recommend checking the articles on unstaffed and platform stations for a more in-depth look.

 Safe Travels!